Disability Discrimination

 There are some obvious types of disability discrimination in the workplace such as being fired or demoted; not getting hired for a job; or having your work hours reduced because of a disability.
 Other less obvious types of disability discrimination include being bullied, teased, or ostracized by your co-workers.

 An employer can also be liable under the FEHA if a disabled employee requests an accommodation, and the employer either refuses to accommodate the employee or to discuss alternative solutions.
-These accommodations can be as simple as giving an employee a break every two hours to go to the bathroom or close his or her strained eyes, or allowing an employee to leave work an hour early once a week to attend a medical appointment.
-Other accommodations employees commonly request include alterations to their work stations or time off.
+These accommodations can be as simple as giving an employee a break every two hours to go to the bathroom or allowing an employee to leave work an hour early once a week to attend a medical appointment.
+Other accommodations employees commonly request include alterations to their work stations, time off or the ability to work remotely.
 An employer may not retaliate against an employee for requesting an accommodation.

 To learn more about failure to accommodate, click here.